mirkin/setups/iosdev.md

 * binary
 * in-memory

+Create a data model in core data using the editor

 New>File>Data Model creates .xcdatamodeld
-Add and rename your entities in the visual editor graph view (schema) and table view Entities are like tables attibutes like fields/columns
+Add and rename your entities in the visual editor graph view (schema) and table view
+Entities are like tables attibutes like fields/columns
+You can set default values

 CodeGen -> Class Definition automatically creates the code, the files are deep in derived data and you shouldn't manually edit them but you can take a peek to see how it all works.
 So what do we do if we can't mess with this file? *Extension*